cmfunderburk/vmt-dev/docs/2_technical_manual.md

     -   `β` (beta) is the agent's time discount factor (0 < β < 1).
     -   `dist` is the Manhattan distance to the cell.
 -   This scoring mechanism means agents intelligently balance the richness of a resource patch against the time it will take to reach it.

+#### Resource Claiming System
+-   **Motivation**: Without coordination, multiple agents often target the same high-value resource, leading to inefficient clustering.
+Only one agent can harvest per tick, so others wait idle.
+-   **Claiming Mechanism**: During Phase 2 (Decision), when an agent selects a forage target, it **claims** that resource by recording `resource_claims[position] = agent_id` in the simulation state.
+Other agents scanning for targets in the same tick see this resource as unavailable and choose alternatives.
+-   **Claim Expiration**: Claims are transient and expire under two conditions:
+    1. The agent reaches the resource cell (`agent.pos == claimed_pos`)
+    2. The agent changes its target (`agent.target_pos != claimed_pos`)
+-   **Stale Claim Clearing**: At the start of each tick's Decision phase, the engine clears all stale claims before agents make new decisions.
+-   **Determinism**: Agents are processed in `agent.id` order during the Decision phase.
+Lower-ID agents claim resources first, ensuring consistent behavior across runs with the same seed.
+-   **Configuration**: The system is controlled by two flags in `ScenarioParams`:
+    -   `enable_resource_claiming` (default: `True`): Enables claim-based filtering
+    -   `enforce_single_harvester` (default: `True`): During Phase 5 (Foraging), only the first agent (by ID) on a resource cell can harvest per tick
+-   **Performance**: Claiming adds O(C) overhead where C = active claims (typically C ≤ N).
+Total decision complexity remains O(N*R).
+Single-harvester enforcement adds O(N) set operations during foraging.

 ---